Mwessc/vibe-mcp/README.md

 ### Instrumental Mode

 Generates music without lyrics.
-This is the default mode and can use either the Stability AI API or PiAPI Udio service.
+This is the default mode and can use either the Stability AI API or PiAPI service.

 ### Lyrical Mode